-"I may not agree with a word you say but I will defend unto death your right to say it." - Voltaire The History of the Stick Dance The Stick Dance held in Nulato last weekend was the biggest and most successful in memory.
-Thirty-six people were "dressed" for the occasion and nearly 1,000 people crowded the little village John Sackett, a senior at Alaska Methodist University, recently wrote a paper explaining the event and Tundra Times wants to honor the event by printing it.
+The History of the Stick Dance

+The Stick Dance held in Nulato last weekend was the biggest and most successful in memory.
+Thirty-six people were "dressed" for the occasion and nearly 1,000 people crowded the little village to celebrate.

+John Sackett, a senior at Alaska Methodist University, red wrote a paper explaining the event and Tundra Times wants to honor the event by printing it.

 Because of the length of his article, this will be the first of a two part series.

 By JOHN SACKETT

 Koyukon Feast for the Dead

-"How the stickdance originated as our grandmother Mrs. Stickman used to tell us; Once there lived a family of a man, his wife, and seven sons.
+"How the stickdance originated as our grandmother Mrs. Stick-man used to tell us; Once there lived a family of a man, his wife, and seven sons.
 One winter they were completely wiped out by some kind of disease and just the husband survived.
-Late in the evening, after putting them all away he was crying in the kashin and then he started singing.
+Late in the some kind of disease and just the husband survived.
+Late in the evening, after putting them all away he was crying in the kashim and then he started singing.
 Then a thought struck his mind, "Why am I all alone?
 I should go out and at least bring in a stick that would keep me company."
 So he went out and brought in a pole, stuck it in the middle of the kashim and started dancing and singing around it.
 This continued till the sun started coming up, and this was the beginning of the stickdance."

 -Mrs. Poldine Carlo

--Mrs. Poldine Carlo

 HISTORY

-Within the cycle of man, from his initial birth on through his manhood and to his eventual death, the greatest respect given by the different Native cultures in Alaska has been to man's death.
-Throughout each culture, once a death occurred in a family, a great amount of sorrow and a lengthy process of commemoration followed.
+Within the cycle of man, from his initial birth on through his manhood and to his eventual death, the greatest respect given by manhood and to his eventual death, the greatest respect given by the different Native cultures in Alaska has been to man's death.
+Throughout each culture, once a death occurred in a family, a great amount of sorrow and a lengthy process of commemoration fol-lowed.
 Without exception, the Athabascan Indians of Interior Alaska followed these traditional ways and felt a necessity through religious ceremony to honor, commemorate, and lie at rest the life of the departed person.
 The lower Koyukon Indians' ceremony is the Feast for the Dead, commonly referred to as the "stickdance".
-Feasts for the dead were a common part of Eskimo, Indian, and Aleut cultures, and anthropologists have found this practice ranging from the Prince William Sound areas on up through the Kusko-kwim, Yukon, and northern coastal areas.
+Feasts for the dead were a common part of Eskimo, Indian, and Aleut cultures and anthropologists have found this practice ranging

+Aleut cultures, and anthropologists have found this practice ranging from the Prince William Sound areas on up through the Kusko-kwim, Yukon, and northern coastal areas.
 Eye witness accounts were recorded at various times in the 1800's by persons such as Dall, Jette', Edmonds, and Nelson.
+The central theme running through each of these accompositions of the ball, Jette', Edmonds, and Nelson.
 The central theme running through each of these ceremonies was a commemoration of the dead person.
-Within the cycle of man, from his initial birth on through his

-In an era with major transitional influences of the western In an era with major transitional influences of the western culture bringing changes in the lives and beliefs of the Native people, the only existing truly religious ceremony performed today by any of the native groups in Alaska is the stickdance at Nulato and Kaltag.
-It is my belief that because it is a religious ceremony it should be given all the respect that other religions have today, and should not be relegated to the level of being a "tourist attraction" with the prime purpose being the satisfaction of the curiousity of people that do not care or understand.

-The stickdance continued as a part of the Indian culture at